-1. Legal Fees

-A. Direct: Legal fees to prepare subcontract to planning grant would be charged to same cost objective as the contract.
-B. Indirect: Legal fees to prepare and review leases for computer equipment and office space.

-- 2. Advertising - A. Direct: Notice of public hearing required for a project or program. - B. Indirect: Employment advertising and notice to bidders for computer equipment.
+- 1. Legal Fees - A. Direct: Legal fees to prepare subcontract to planning grant would be charged to same cost objective as the contract.B.
+Indirect: Legal fees to prepare and review leases for computer equipment and office - B. Indirect: Legal fees to prepare and review leases for computer equipment and office space. - 2.
+Advertising - A. Direct: Notice of public hearing required for a project or program. - B. Indirect: Employment advertising and notice to bidders for computer equipment.